fed4iot/VirIoT/Thingvisors/DockerThingVisor/ThingVisor_vWeather/README.md

 # Weather ThingVisor

-This ThingVisor fetchs  data from <openweathermap.org> and creates different vThings for a set of configurable cities.
+This ThingVisor fetches  data from [OpenWeatherMap](openweathermap.org) and creates different vThings for a set of configurable cities.
 For each city, three vThings are created that report temperature, humidity and pressure

 # How To RUN